patrickfav/website-favre/content/articles/2018-11-07-the-bcrypt-protocol-is-kind-of-a-mess/index.md

 ![](article_6b2e7ac66255fae9433f3283.png)

-the storage demand is reduced from 60 byte to ~56 byte (Base64 encoded).
+the storage demand is reduced from 60 bytes to ~56 byte (Base64 encoded).
 This is irrelevant in most use cases, but in the grant scale when storing millions or billions of password hashes this can make a difference slightly reducing storage demand and parsing computational time.

 #### Issue 7: No Official Test Vectors

 When trying to implement bcrypt, the developer is faced with the lack of official test vectors (aka test cases) to verify the algorithm.
 Neither the white paper, nor a Google search reveals a lot of useful examples other than some random test cases.
 This makes it hard to verify compatibility with other implementations.
-That’s actually the reason I posted some of my own, trying to capture most the the edge cases; [they can be found here](https://github.com/patrickfav/bcrypt/wiki/Published-Test-Vectors).
+That’s actually the reason I posted some of my own, trying to capture most of the edge cases; [they can be found here](https://github.com/patrickfav/bcrypt/wiki/Published-Test-Vectors).

 #### Issue 8: Not well suited as Key Derivation Function

 Bcrypt on OpenBSD was designed for password storage.
 Many times however it is necessary to create a secret key from a user password requiring a key derivation function (KDF).
 The two lacking properties are the ability to set arbitrary out length to satisfy different key types and to just output the raw hash without the whole message format.
-Currently one would need to parse the last 31 characters from the hash message and then expand it with a proper KDF like.
+Currently, one would need to parse the last 31 characters from the hash message and then expand it with a proper KDF like.
 [HKDF](https://en.wikipedia.org/wiki/HKDF).

 **Note**: Bcrypt not being a KDF is not necessarily an issue with bcrypt (it never claimed to be).
-However oftentimes developers misuse it as such without really knowing about the potential problems.
+However, often times developers misuse it as such without really knowing about the potential problems.
 Giving an option to use as KDF would help.

 ### Conclusion

 The lack of a strong specification by an authority, age and various quirks and bugs in many implementations make it hard to properly implement this time tested password hashing function.

 Security is hard to get right.
-So even if some of the issues seem nit-picky (and maybe they are), there is no reason to strive for the most simple, straight forward implementation and API resulting in a reviewed specification which can be used as a base for an implementation.
+So even if some of the issues seem nitpicky (and maybe they are), there is no reason to strive for the most simple, straight forward implementation and API resulting in a reviewed specification which can be used as a base for an implementation.
 Trust me, [I’ve been there](https://github.com/patrickfav/armadillo/issues/16).

-**_Just to reiterate_**: I do not challenge the security strength of the underlying “Eksblowfish” (“expensive key schedule Blowfish”), those [analysis](https://security.stackexchange.com/questions/4781/do-any-security-experts-recommend-bcrypt-for-password-storage) should be left to the cryptographic experts.
+**_Just to reiterate_**: I do not challenge the security strength of the underlying “Eksblowfish” (“expensive key schedule Blowfish”), those [analyses](https://security.stackexchange.com/questions/4781/do-any-security-experts-recommend-bcrypt-for-password-storage) should be left to the cryptographic experts.
 I would summarize however that bcrypt is still in the realm of recommended password hashing functions.

 Stay tuned for part 2 where I propose a KDF based on bcrypt and an improved password hashing protocol.